-Cost is highly dependent on the precise nature of the problem that you are trying to solve.
-Our project values vary across sectors and synchrotron beamlines.
-We will provide a quote for you and give you a clear idea of the type of result that you can expect after discussion of your project.
+Cost is highly dependent on the nature of the problem that you are trying to solve.
+Our pricing varies across sectors and synchrotron beamlines.
+Please contact our team and we will provide you with a quote and give you a clear idea of the results that you can expect.

-Our scientists work with the client to develop a project scope, and once the samples are shipped we will take care of the sample preparation, data collection, and data analysis.
-Once the project is complete, we will submit a detailed report to the client.
+Our scientists work with you to develop a project scope, and once the samples are shipped we will take care of the sample preparation, data collection, and data analysis.
+Once the project is complete, we will provide you with a detailed report.

 The Mail-In program is offered for a select number of techniques with quick turnaround times.
 A Mail-In form is currently available for clients to fill in.
 Within a week or two after sending samples to the CLS, we will have the collected data delivered to the client.